Unikernel-Systems/DockerConEU2015-demo/README.md

 To replicate the demo, see `demo.sh`.

-Note that the container names are different from the original demo, notably `nginx-fastcgi` has been renamed to `nginx-nibbleblog`.
+Note that the docker image names are different from the live demo, notably all images have been namespaced under `unikernel/` to avoid conflicts, and the Nginx image used for Nibbleblog has been renamed to `nginx-nibbleblog`.

 In addition to the unikernels shown in the demo, the following additional unikernels are also part of this repository: